 Years of Experience

-Those with one to four years of experience at the company can expect to make $53K per year on average.
-Average pay is approximately $60K annually for those with five to nine years of experience.
-The largest fraction of Rutgers University people (33 percent) have been working for 20 years or more and earn about $89K per year on average.
+Those with one to four years of experience at the company can expect to make around $55K per year on average.
+When we consider tenure, a substantial portion of employees (32 percent) have been working for five to nine years and make $60K annually on average.

 Certifications and Degrees